Construction in the state of Florida is regulated by two agencies:

 Be prepared to submit:

-For a complete look at how you will need to prove experience when applying to the Florida electrical contractor license, check out this resource.
+For a complete look at how you will need to prove experience when applying for the Florida electrical contractor license, check out this resource.

 The application process for the Registered and Certified Contractor License are as follows: